ungoldman/module-downloads/README.md

 ## About

-This was originally built as a demo project for the [PDXNode](http://pdxnode.org) hack night meetup at the [CTRL-H Hackerspace](http://pdxhackerspace.org) in the Portland.
+This was originally built as a demo project for the [PDXNode](http://pdxnode.org) hack night meetup at the [CTRL-H Hackerspace](http://pdxhackerspace.org) around September 2017.

 ## Developing